 Mainroad is a key partner in the Work Zone Safety Alliance and a visible supporter of the annual “Cone Zone” campaign.
 In 2013, Mainroad created a unique onsite ride at the Cloverdale Rodeo designed to emulate real-world situations and teach pre-drivers about cone zone driver safety, information that is not always taught in driver education courses.
-The Go-kart Cone Zone ride, designed for children aged ten to sixteen, is a learn-to-drive circuit with a “cone zone” theme that resembles a real-world roadside work zone.
+The Cone Zone Experience, designed for children aged ten to sixteen, is a learn-to-drive circuit with a “cone zone” theme that resembles a real-world roadside work zone.
 Riders drive one of four go-karts three times around the course passing life-sized road maintenance vehicles, construction equipment as well as eight foot high illuminated orange cones.
 The circuit is managed by traffic control personnel and riders/drivers must obey their direction just as they would in a real-world situation.
 When the ride is over, the rider/driver’s name is entered into a daily prize draw.

 Three Simple Acts Can Save a Worker’s Life.